CDC warns the new virus variant could fuel huge spikes in COVID cases - The Boston Globe

 The CDC had announced earlier that starting Jan.
 26, all air passengers arriving in the United States, regardless of vaccination status, would be required to show proof of a negative result from a test for the coronavirus or of recovery from COVID.

-In the new report, CDC scientists modeled how quickly the variant might spread in the United States, assuming about 10% to 30% of people have preexisting immunity to the virus, and another 1 million people will be vaccinated each week beginning this month.
+In the new report, CDC scientists modeled how quickly the variant might spread in the United States, assuming about 10 percent to 30 percent of people have preexisting immunity to the virus, and another 1 million people will be vaccinated each week beginning this month.

-If the variant is about 50% more contagious, as suggested by data from Britain, it will become the predominant source of all infections in the United States by March, the model showed.
+If the variant is about 50 percent more contagious, as suggested by data from Britain, it will become the predominant source of all infections in the United States by March, the model showed.
 A slow rollout of vaccinations will hasten that fate.

-The variant differs by about 20 mutations from previous versions of the virus, including at least two mutations that may contribute to its greater contagiousness.
-As of Jan.
-13, it had been detected in 76 cases from 12 states, but the actual numbers are likely to be much higher, Butler said.
-“CDC expects these numbers to rise in the coming weeks,” he said.

-State and local labs have committed to sequencing about 6,000 samples per week, a target the agency expects to hit in about three weeks.